 By Ryan Boog

 We took a stab at disavowal, and have been extremely disappointed to not only see negative results, but to see rankings worsen.
-Thus, we wanted to share our case study with our audience to share our experience with disavow.
+Thus, we wanted to share our experience with you.

 A bit of a backdrop: A client came to us after hiring a sub par SEO company and weren't pleased with the results.
 We took on the client and fixed the immediate problems right away, and the client had a successful campaign fairly quickly.